OWASP/CheatSheetSeries/cheatsheets/DOM_based_XSS_Prevention_Cheat_Sheet.md

 Avoid treating untrusted data as code or markup within JavaScript code.

-## GUIDELINE \#2 - Always JavaScript encode and delimit untrusted data as quoted strings when entering the application when building templated Javascript
+## GUIDELINE \#2 - Always JavaScript encode and delimit untrusted data as quoted strings when entering the application when building templated JavaScript

 Always JavaScript encode and delimit untrusted data as quoted strings when entering the application as illustrated in the following example.